 Your average coffee mug holds about 250-300 ml of liquid.
 This means that 100 ml would fill it about 1/3 to 2/5 full.
 That’s a decent amount of your morning brew!

 Understanding this can be helpful in managing your caffeine intake.
-If you’re trying to cut back, for instance, you might aim for just 100 ml of coffee instead of a full mug.
-On the flip side, if you’re measuring out water for your pour-over coffee maker, knowing how 100 ml looks in your mug can help you achieve the perfect coffee-to-water ratio.
+If you are trying to cut back, for instance, you might aim for just 100 ml of coffee instead of a full mug.
+On the flip side, if you are measuring out water for your pour-over coffee maker, knowing how 100 ml looks in your mug can help you achieve the perfect coffee to water ratio.

 6. Water Bottles: The 500 ml Breakdown

 Got a 500 ml water bottle?
-100 ml is exactly one-fifth of that.
+100 ml is exactly one fifth of that.
 This simple fact can be incredibly useful for tracking your water intake throughout the day.
-If you’re aiming to drink more water, you might set a goal to refill your 500 ml bottle four times a day.
+If you are aiming to drink more water, you might set a goal to refill your 500 ml bottle four times a day.
 Each time you drink 100 ml, you’re 5% closer to your daily hydration goal.

 This comparison also helps in understanding larger volumes.
 Once you can visualize 100 ml, it becomes easier to estimate larger amounts like 500 ml or even a liter.